 “So we actually had a police presence on scene too,” Kessel said.

-Kessel located a vehicle matching the description in the high school parking lot.
-On the front seat in plain view, he found two toy guns with realistic appearance that fire plastic pellets.
+Deputies at the high school located a vehicle matching the description in the high school parking lot.
+On the front seat in plain view, they found two toy guns with realistic appearance that fire plastic pellets.

-“Once we identified what we had, I got the information out as quickly as I could,” he said.
+“Once we identified what we had, I got the information out as quickly as I could,” Kessel said.

 Once there is time to put out information, Kessel said he still wants it to be accurate.